szabgab/pydigger.com/README.md

 * Download zip file of the distribution, unzip it and check for certain files.

+Write the log to a file or to the database and allow the web user to see the log.
+(Just make sure it does not include local path-es.
+Or maybe that does not matter?)
+Specifically Write how many new packages were added (and which ones).
+That way we will be able to see that the system is working properly.

+Compute the stats from the command line and save them in the database to make it faster to show the stats page.
+Use the --stats flag for that.

+Convert the code to OOP

+Check for various files that would indicate what testing framework each one of the projects use.

 * bugtrack_url (For packages that have a home_dir pointing at github we can already fetch the issue count